 Forex trading is meant for experienced investors only.
 Assets held in forex and futures accounts are not protected by the Securities Investor Protection Corporation (SIPC).
 Assets held in other Ally Invest accounts are protected by SIPC, subject to certain restrictions and limitations: $500,000 in aggregate balances and $250,000 in cash claims.
 Note that SIPC doesn’t protect against investment losses due to market fluctuations – it only kicks in if the covered brokerage (in this case, Ally Invest) fails.

-Ally Invest’s managed portfolios are “professionally designed, personalized portfolios tailored to your financial needs, risk tolerance, goals and investment horizons.”
+Ally Invest’s Cash-Enhanced Managed Portfolios are “professionally designed, personalized portfolios tailored to your financial needs, risk tolerance, goals and investment horizons.”
 Following an onboarding consultation with a human financial professional who assesses your goals and risk tolerance, they’re built largely with low-cost index ETFs.
 They’re then automatically rebalanced on a flexible schedule that turns on the composition of your portfolio, risk tolerance, balance, and time horizon.
-Trades made using this automated investment advisor are always commission-free.

 Platform Tools and Resources